vedph/cadmus-itinera-rdf/work-mappings.md

 - a node for the recipient, whose URI is equal to the link's target GID.
 - a triple telling that event P11 has participant recipient.

+### Groups of Events

+When events are grouped via a common `tag` in the context of the same events part, we want to represent them as parts of a bigger event.
+To this end, CIDOC-CRM provides `E4_Period`, which is a superclass of `E5_Event`.

+A period may consist of (`P9_consists_of`) any number of other periods (or events, as events derive from periods); or, inversely, a period (or event) may form part of (`P9i_forms_part_of`) another period.
+For instance, a birth event might be decomposed into its various stages, eventually involving different actors.

+So, whenever an event has a `tag` we will say that this event `P9i_forms_part_of` a new node of type `E4_Period`, whose URI will be built in such a way to be globally unique (e.g. with the part GUID and the tag value, given that event tags are assumed to be unique in the context of the same part).

 ### General Conventions

 The entities involved in the events, and more generally in other parts, require a preliminary decision about editorial conventions.
 Most Cadmus models linking their data to entities outside the model itself do it via a link model which can be used both for external and internal links.